realA10001986/Time-Circuits-Display/README.md

 ## Night mode

 Night mode will, by default, switch off the *destination time* and *last time departed* displays, dim the *present time* display to a minimum, and reduce the volume of sound playback (except alarm).
-This behavior, as regards the displays (off/dimmed), can changed in the Config Portal.
+Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.

 To switch on night-mode manually, hold "4".
 To switch off night-mode, hold "5".

-In the Config Portal, you can also configure "automatic night mode".
-You can choose from currently four time schedule presets, or enter daily start and end hour manually.
+In the Config Portal, you can configure the displays' behavior in night-mode, as well as "scheduled night mode": You can choose from currently four time schedule presets, or enter daily start and end hour manually.

-The presets are for (hopefully) typical home, office and shop setups, and they assume to clock to be in use (ie night mode off) at the following times:
+The presets are for (hopefully) typical home, office and shop setups, and they assume the clock to be in use (ie night mode off) at the following times:
 - Home: Mon-Thu 5pm-11pm, Fri 1pm-1am, Sat 9am-1am, Sun 9am-11pm
 - Office (1): Mon-Fri 9am-5pm
 - Office (2): Mon-Thu 7am-5pm, Fri 7am-2pm
 - Shop: Mon-Wed 8am-8pm, Thu-Fri 8am-9pm, Sat 8am-5pm

-The fifth way is to enter start and end for a daily schedule.
+The "daily schedule" works by entering start and end in the text fields below.
 The clock will go into night mode at the defined start hour (xx:00), and return to normal operation at the end hour (yy:00).

-Apart from increasing the displays' lifetime, Night Mode reduces the power consumption of the device from around 4.5W to around 2.5W.
+Finally, you can connect a light sensor to the device.
+If the measured lux level is below the configured threshold, the device will go into night mode.
+Three sensor types are supported:  TSL2561, BH1750, VEML7700/VEML6030.
+The VEML7700 can only be connected if no GPS receiver is connected at the same time; the 6030 needs its address set to 0x48 if GPS is present at the same time.
+All these sensor types are readily available from Adafruit or SeedGrove.

+If both a schedule is enabled and the light sensor option is checked, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night mode when night mode is active according to the schedule.

+Switching on/off night mode manually (4 or 5 on the keypad), any schedule or the light sensor will be inactive for 30 minutes.
+Afterwards, a programmed schedule or the light sensor will overrule the manual setting.

 ## The keypad menu